 In the 2010s, Havila turned its attention to transport and tourism.

 Havila Hotels is part of the Havila Group’s commitment to tourism.
 We offer accommodation and experiences from peaks and mountains to fjords and shores.
 Havila has roots that go back to the 1950s when it started in fishing.
-Later, it ventured into offshore and ship technology before Havila turned its attention to transport and tourism in the 2010s.
+Later, it ventured into offshore and ship technology before turning its attention to transport and tourism in the 2010s.
 The entry into tourism began through the transport of passengers and cargo.
-This happened in 2011 when ownership of Smyril Line was acquired, which operates a route between the Faroe Islands and several European countries.
+This occurred in 2011 with the acquisition of Smyril Line, which operates routes between the Faroe Islands and several European countries.

 In its hometown of Fosnavåg, the Havila Group was a natural partner when the local business community collectively worked to develop the area by building Sunnmørsbadet, a hotel, and a concert hall.
 Thon Hotel Fosnavåg opened in 2014.
 The Sævik family, who owns the Havila Group, believes that tourism is a business area where one can create activity and profitable jobs.